alanng10/Lang/Docue/a.md

 It refer to zoro that is applicable to all.

 The lower case letters refer to instances of the correponding upper case letters entities.
-The instances words are all lower case letters.
+The instances words are all alpha site of the upper case letter entities words.